turnkeylinux/python-all/dh_python2.rst

 -X REGEXPR, --exclude=REGEXPR	exclude items that match given REGEXPR.
 You may use this option multiple times to build up a list of things to exclude.

+--compile-all	compile all files from given private directory in postinst/rtupdate not just the ones provided by the package (i.e. do not pass the --package parameter to pycompile/pyclean)

 --depends=DEPENDS	translate given requirements into Debian dependencies and add them to ${python:Depends}.
 Use it for missing items in requires.txt